 Teams are required to submit a technical design report in English that describes the design of their ASV autonomy systems, propulsion system, and control systems, as well as strategies for their approach to the tasks.
 This paper should include the rationale for their design choices.
-Guidelines for this report are available in Appendix A: Technical Design Report.
+Guidelines and scoring metrics for this report are available in Appendix B: Technical Design Report.